-NEW: An Initial Reader for Pulp III: A Short Biography of the Banished Book
+NEW: Catalogue for Pulp III: A Short Biography of the Banished Book

 Written specifically for the Singapore Pavilion at the Biennale Arte 2022 in Venice, Shubigi Rao’s book is an artwork that chronicles the vast array of issues surrounding books, libraries and communities.
 Copies of the book are arranged in the exhibition in a way that speaks of the monumentality of the book as a container of knowledge and progenitor of change.